boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

       A tcpOptions IE instance MAY be ommited if there is no ambiguity to determine the position of an observed TCP option.
 For example:

-      (1) If only option kinds =<63 are observed, then only one udpOptions IE instance is included.
+      (1) If only option kinds =<63 are observed, then only the first tcpOptions IE instance is included.
-      (2) If only option kinds =<127 are observed, then two udpOptions IEs instances are included.
+      (2) If only option kinds =<127 are observed, then the first two tcpOptions IEs instances are included.

 ~~~~
             0     1     2     3     4     5     6     7